Anand to lead strong Indian team in online Chess Olympiad | Sports-Games

 - India

-The Indian team had shared the title with Russia in the last edition and will look to emerge sole winner this time.
+The Indian team had shared the title with Russia in the last edition and will look to emerge as, sole winner, this time.

+The team comprises Anand, Vidit Santosh Gujrathi, P Harikrishna, Nihal Sarin, R Pragganandhaa, Koneru Humpy, D Harika, Tania Sachdev, Bhakti Kulkarni, R Vaishali and B Savitha Shri.
+Former national champion and British Chess Championship winner Grandmaster Abhijit Kunte has been appointed as non-playing vice-captain of the team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)